ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

                         "addressAlg": {
                             "$comment": "{\"term\": \"addressAlg\", \"@id\": \"https://schema.org/algorithm\"}",
                             "title": "addressAlg",
-                            "description": "Algorithm used to create the address e.g. CREATE2.", "type": "string",
+                            "description": "Algorithm used to create the address e.g. CREATE2 or the standard ethereum address construction which is the last 40 characters/20 bytes of the Keccak-256 hash of a secp256k1 public key.", "type": "string",
                             "examples": ["CREATE2"]
                         },